lmkr/mscprojects/README.md

 There are several possibilties for practically oriented implementation projects linked to the tool development:

 - frameworks for implementation of graphical editors
-- simulation tools based on C++, Java, and Scala
+- simulation tools based on Java, Scala, and C++
 - data-structures and algorithms for verification

 ## Model-based Testing of Distributed Systems Protocols